spicyShrimp/SXRouter/README.md

 ### One More Thing

-If your app has defined some URL schemes, HHRouter will know.
+If your app has defined some URL schemes, SXRouter will know.

 ```swift
 SXRouter.matchToVC(route: "sxrouter://user/1/")